Youth Member of the Year

 Awards

-The AjPHA Youth Member of the Year will receive a custom-designed belt buckle and a $1,000 scholarship.
+The AjPHA Youth Member of the Year receives a custom-designed belt buckle and $1,000 scholarship.

 An 18-year-old freshman at Texas Tech University, Emily is active in regional APHA shows, earning multiple year-end high-point and all-around titles with the Cross Timbers Paint Horse Club and Paint Alternative Competition program.
 She was reserve champion at the 2025 horseIQ Youth Showdown and a member of the champion team at the 2025 horseIQ World Championship Horse Judging contest.
 Emily actively promotes Paint Horses by recruiting new Youth exhibitors and educating others about APHA programs, genetics and online opportunities.